Kevin-byt/AWS-Projects/12weeksworkshop/Networking/VPC_Peering/README.md

 ## Introduction

 Welcome to the VPC Peering Guide for AWS.
-This README provides an overview of the steps detailed in [Creating a VPC Peering Connection on AWS](https://medium.com/@kevinkiruri/creating-a-vpc-peering-connection-on-aws-ff35156e39b9), authored by [Kevin Kiruri](https://www.linkedin.com/in/kevin-kiruri/).
+This README provides an overview of the steps detailed in [Bridging VPCs: A Practical Guide to VPC Peering in AWS](https://medium.com/@kevinkiruri/creating-a-vpc-peering-connection-on-aws-ff35156e39b9), authored by [Kevin Kiruri](https://www.linkedin.com/in/kevin-kiruri/).

 ## Prerequisites